 The defendant is sentenced after he or she has either pleaded guilty to the offence or been found guilty by the jury.

-The following will be taken into consideration before passing sentence:
+The following will be taken into consideration before passing a sentence for manslaughter:

-- Level of culpability: was the offence involuntary or voluntary manslaughter?
-Are there any mitigating / aggravating circumstances?
+- The level of culpability – was the offence involuntary or voluntary manslaughter?
+Are there any mitigating or aggravating circumstances?

-- Circumstances and history of the defendant: does the defendant have any previous convictions?
+- Circumstances and history of the defendant – does the defendant have any previous criminal convictions?
 How old are they?

-Prison sentences are complex.
-If a life sentence is imposed the judge will set a ‘tariff’ (a minimum amount of time that a person must serve in prison before they can be released on parole).
+Prison sentences for manslaughter are complex.
+If a life sentence is imposed, the judge will set a ‘tariff’ – a minimum amount of time that a person must serve in prison before they can be released on parole.
 If the offender is no longer considered a threat to the public, he or she will be released subject to certain conditions.

 The imposition of a life sentence is discretionary and relatively unusual as the level of culpability is much lower than that found in a murder conviction.
-If the judge decides that he or she does not need to impose such a sentence, he or she does have a full range of alternative sentencing options, which can include suspended sentences or community based sentences.
+If the judge decides that they not need to impose such a sentence, they have a full range of alternative sentencing options available to them, which can include suspended sentences or community based sentences.
 Where a fixed term prison sentence is imposed, offenders serve half their sentence in prison and half in the community but remain subject to recall to prison if they breach the terms of their release on licence.